What are gallstones?

 Imaging is used to provide your doctor with valuable information about gallstones, such as location, size and effect on organ function.
 Some types of imaging that your doctor may order include:

-- Abdominal ultrasound (www.radiologyinfo.org/en/info.cfm?pg=abdominus): Ultrasound produces pictures of the gallbladder and bile ducts and look for signs of inflammation or indications that there is blockage of bile flow.
+- Abdominal ultrasound (www.radiologyinfo.org/en/info.cfm?pg=abdominus): Ultrasound produces pictures of the gallbladder and bile ducts.
+It shows signs of inflammation or indications that there is blockage of bile flow.
+Ultrasound is the most common test performed to evaluate gallbladder abnormalities.

 For information about ultrasound procedures performed on children,